department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-1">How long will I be eligible for MGIB-AD benefits after separating from active duty?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-1">How long will I be eligible for this benefit after separating from active duty?</button>
 <div id="eligibility-1" class="usa-accordion-content">

 In general, you'll be eligible for these benefits for 10 years from the date of your last separation from active duty, or until you use all of your entitlement, whichever comes first.
 Entitlement means the number of months of benefits you may receive.